gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceMigrationUrl.md

 PS C:\>Get-AipServiceMigrationUrl
 ```

-This command gets the migration URL for Information Protection service.
+This command gets the migration URL for Azure Information Protection.

 ## PARAMETERS

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see about_CommonParameters (https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS